Another instalment from a day in my life of living with dysautonomia and EDS!

 Ever get that feeling you take one step forward and several back?
 Well that’s me with this condition.
 So you’ll have to excuse my sarcastic and less than excited demeanour – I am feeling a little ‘over it’ today.

-OK stop feeling sorry for yourself woman, how do we deal with setbacks….? we all have our own crosses, of some form, to bear don’t we?
-For me, it’s about peeling it back and starting again (she says with a big sigh) aka not letting it get the better of me (2017 edit: and I spent the next 2 years in some sort of Ground Hog day working that out).
+OK stop feeling sorry for yourself woman, how do we deal with setbacks….?
+For me, it’s about peeling it back and starting again (she says with a big sigh) aka not letting it get the better of me (and I spent the next 3 years in some sort of Ground Hog day working that out).
 Cancelling the forward meetings and social calendar, cutting back the intensity of exercise, putting a limit on what I think I can cope with and frankly just waiting it out.Dealing with #setbacks is about peeling it back and starting again.
 Click To Tweet

 Will this get fully better?
 I don’t know the answer to that question so there’s little point thinking about it.
 Just go with what I can cope with today and make it so my adrenaline plays nice.